OpenDGPS/simulacore/README.md

 ### Reading the binaries from executables and transfer it to the GPU memory

-In simulacore.cu the executable file "simple"(MachO) and "simple-linux-elf"(Linux Elf) is opened and copyed to the memory.
+In simulacore.cu the executable file "simple"(Mach-O) and "simple-linux-elf"(Linux Elf) is opened and copyed to the memory.

 From line 99 on the CUDA part is configured.
 The minimal number of threads are initialized (384 for the "GeForce GT 650M" on a "MacBook Pro (Retina, Mid 2012)".
 After this a memory section from the GPU device memory is allocated.
 Via cudaMemcpy the executable binaries are transfered to the device memory.